Use cinnamon to control inflammation

 - Lutein.
 This is the eyes' best friend.
 It protects the eyes from various conditions, especially those which are age-related.
 At the same time, it nourishes the skin through better hydration and protection from the dangerous rays of the sun.

 - Lycopene.
 This protects the cells from further damage.
-It is also known to be able to prevent cancer by strengthening the cells and wiping the free radicals off.
+It is also thought to prevent cancer by strengthening the cells and wiping the free radicals off.

 - Selenium.
 This inhibits the activities and effects of free radicals in the body.
 It also releases glutathione peroxidase, which is an enzyme that flushes out the chemicals that degrade the body's essential fats.

-- 7While there is no difference in terms of effectiveness between mixing cinnamon in hot or cold drinks, it is better to mix it with hot drinks mainly because it makes the absorption and combination to the food or drink faster than when you do so with something cold.At the same time, hot drinks would also have a soothing effect which could lead to calming any inflammation.Advertisement
+- 7At the same time, hot drinks also have a soothing effect which could lead to calming any inflammation.While there is no difference in terms of effectiveness between mixing cinnamon in hot or cold drinks, it is better to mix it with hot drinks mainly because it makes the absorption and combination to the food or drink faster than when you do so with something cold.Advertisement

 Tips Tricks & Warnings

-- If you have a known blood disorder or are suspecting to have one, avoid consuming more than the recommended daily dose of 1 to 6 grams.
-Too much of it can lead to low platelet levels, and consequently result in excessive bleeding.
+- If you have a known blood disorder or you suspect you might have one, avoid consuming more than the recommended daily dose of 1 to 6 grams.
+Too much of it can lead to low platelet levels, and result in excessive bleeding.

 - It is not recommended to consume cinnamon before surgery.
-Although it helps in preventing or controlling inflammation that may be one of the after-effects of surgery, it may have an adverse effect in terms of blood clotting during surgery.
+Although it helps in preventing or controlling inflammation that may be one of the after-effects of surgery, it may have an adversely affect your blood clotting abilities during surgery.

 Questions and Answers